Governor Livingston High School: Deaf and Hard of Hearing Program

-The JrNAD (Junior National Association for the Deaf) is a club consisting of deaf, hard of hearing and hearing students, that promotes leadership, socialization and community service.
-Under the guidance of the advisors, students not only plan trips and social events, but also engage in fundraising activities to benefit causes outside the organization.
-Past trips have included interpreted Broadway performances and special D/HH events across New Jersey.

-American Sign Language is offered as a language, and students enrolled in ASL classes have the opportunity to interact with the deaf and hard of hearing students which enables the students to both practice and enhance their signing skills.
+American Sign Language is offered to general students as a three-year world language program, and students enrolled in ASL classes have the opportunity to interact with the deaf and hard of hearing students which enables the students to both practice and enhance their signing skills.

 Athletics

 The Governor Livingston High School Highlanders compete in the Union County Interscholastic Athletic Conference, which is comprised of public and private high schools in Union County and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Before the NJSIAA's 2009 realignment, the school had competed in the Mountain Valley Conference, which included high schools in Essex County and Union County.
 With 747 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
 The football team competes in Division 2A of the Big Central Football Conference, which includes 60 public and private high schools in Hunterdon, Middlesex, Somerset, Union and Warren counties, which are broken down into 10 divisions by size and location.
-The school was classified by the NJSIAA as Group III North for football for 2018–2020.
+The school was classified by the NJSIAA as Group II South for football for 2024–2026, which included schools with 514 to 685 students.

 School colors are navy and scarlet.
 The school fields teams in varsity, junior varsity, and freshman football, boys and girls soccer, cross country, cheerleading, wrestling, basketball, indoor and outdoor track, baseball, softball, golf, swimming, tennis, field hockey, bowling, lacrosse, fencing and ice hockey.
-In 2006, the school finished installing a FieldTurf on its football field.
-It is used primarily for football, soccer, lacrosse and field hockey.
+In September 2006, the school finished installing a FieldTurf on its football field, which is used primarily for football, soccer, lacrosse and field hockey.

 The school participates as the host school / lead agency for a joint ice hockey team with New Providence High School.
-The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.
+The co-op program operates under agreements scheduled to expire in June 2028.

 In 1965, the Governor Livingston Regional High School football team, coached by Jack Bicknell, was awarded by the NJSIAA with the school's first state championship, a North Jersey Group II title (as co-champion with Millburn High School), for a team that was undefeated, untied and nearly unscored on.
 In 2008, the football team qualified for the playoffs and reached the state sectional final, where it lost to James Caldwell High School at Giants Stadium by a score of 22–7.